Judson University General Education Framework

 Co-curricular Activities– Here at Judson, it is recognized that learning is not limited to the classroom.
-Development in the three areas also takes place through other aspects of campus life such as dorm life, chapel, student government, sports, informal interactions with faculty members, and mission/service projects, among many others elements of campus life.
+Development in the three areas also takes place through other aspects of campus life such as dorm life, chapel, student government, sports, informal interactions with faculty members, and mission/service projects, among many other elements of campus life.

 Capstone Experiences– Capstone experiences serve as a transition between undergraduate studies and a career and/or graduate studies.
 They provide both a retrospective view, enabling the students to reflect on and integrate their coursework, as well as a future-oriented perspective, preparing for what comes next.

 For the major capstone, students participate in discipline-specific culminating experiences, during which they demonstrate the knowledge and skills needed to succeed in their career and/or continuing education.
-The form of the major capstone depends on the needs of the specific discipline, but may included a senior seminar course, internship, comprehensive exams, recital, student teaching, portfolio, among other options.
+The form of the major capstone depends on the needs of the specific discipline, but may include a senior seminar course, internship, comprehensive exams, recital, student teaching, portfolio, among other options.

 For the general education capstone, there is an integrative capstone course, CRP 481: Faith and Life Issues, during which students demonstrate an understanding of the Christian worldview and its connections with the core and major courses.Students will also learn effective life planning and decision making skills, from the perspective of a Christian worldview, which will help them prepare for the transition to the next stage of their lives.

 The capstone experiences also serve an important assessment function, as students have the opportunity to demonstrate they have accomplished the learning outcomes for their major and the educational goals of the university.